-Expressions of interest are open to participate in Foundry658, an initiative of the Victorian Government’s Creative State strategy. delivered by State Library Victoria and ACMI.
+Foundry658 is an initiative of the Victorian Government’s Creative State strategy. delivered by ACMI and State Library Victoria.
 Foundry658 will support creative people to transform their ideas into sustainable businesses.

 The Foundry658 program includes a range of business support initiatives, with:

 - Roadshow talks and information sessions across Victoria, starting in June 2018

 - Bootcamp sessions designed to test and support the development of a proposed business project